wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_inboundExternalService`
     </td>
     <td markdown="span">
-      Assign the name of the service the external service receives requests from.
+      This span tag helps you identify the direction of the tracing traffic when an external service sends requests to a service in your application.
-      For example, if the azure service receives requests from the `styling` service, you need to assign `styling` as the value.
+      <br/>For example, an external Azure service sends requests to the `styling` service.
+Wavefront now has spans that show the `styling` service receiving requests.
+Add the `_outboundExternalService` to the existing spans to show that the external Azure service is sending requests to the `styling` service.
       <br/>![TO BE ADDED](images/)
     </td>
   </tr>